Izzimach/fomorian/README.md

 This produces the display:
 ![Sample pic](fomorianpic1.jpg)

-to run the exampleinstall stack then:
+to run the example, make sure stack is installed and:

 ```
 stack build